harpyd/thestis/README.md

 In general, there were enough problems.
 That's how the idea of a pipeline for e2e tests appeared.
 To get started, you need to create a `TestCampaign`.

-In fact, a `TestCampaign` is the name of your test, information about it, and the history of all uploaded `Specifications` and completed submissions.
+In fact, a `TestCampaign` is the name of your test, information about it, and the history of all uploaded `Specifications` and completed `Performances`.

 `Specification` is a declarative description of the test in BDD style, each test consists of `stories`, each `story` of `scenarios`, each `scenario` of `theses`.
 The `thesis` contains a description of the work of part of the test.